 - 1 tsp grated fresh ginger

-- Cook soba noodles per package directions, rinse under cold water, and drain well.
+- Cook soba noodles per package directions, then rinse under cold water and drain well.

-- In a bowl, whisk together all dressing ingredients until smooth.
+- In a bowl, whisk together all the dressing ingredients until smooth.

-- In a large bowl, combine noodles, veggies, and sesame seeds.
+- In a large bowl, combine the noodles, vegetables, and sesame seeds.

 - Serve immediately or refrigerate for 30 minutes to chill.